TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 #### What we know from product sheets:

-I read through the datasheets / quick guides from several Ultranet compatible devices from Behringer and its subsidiaries.
+I read through the datasheets/quick guides from several Ultranet compatible devices from Behringer and its subsidiaries.
 Here is what is always present and important to this project:

 - **Digital Processing**
   - **A/D conversion:** 24-bit, 44.1 kHz / 48 kHz sample rate